tyler-griggs/tyler-griggs.github.io/_blogs/melange.md

 *This blog is based on our preprint "Mélange: Cost Efficient Large Language Model Serving by Exploiting GPU Heterogeneity".
 For more details, see the* <a href="https://arxiv.org/abs/2404.14527" target="_blank">*preprint on arXiv*</a>.

 ### TL;DR
-Using an optimal *mix* of heterogeneous GPU types in your LLM deployment can significantly cut deployment costs by exploiting differing GPU cost efficiency in diverse LLM service scenarios.
+Using an optimal *mix* of GPU types in your LLM deployment can significantly cut deployment costs by exploiting differing GPU cost efficiency across diverse LLM service scenarios.

 ## The High Cost of LLM Deployment

 Large language models (LLMs) are increasingly integrated into many online services such as search engines and virtual assistants.
 However, the deployment of these models is often cost-prohibitive due to the need for expensive GPU resources.

-Many prior works reduce deployment costs by increasing the inference engine performance, but our study shifts the spotlight to choosing the most cost-effective GPU type(s) for any given LLM service.
+Many prior works reduce deployment costs by increasing inference engine performance, but our study shifts the spotlight to choosing the most cost-effective GPU type(s) for any given LLM service.

 ## GPU Heterogeneity to the Rescue